visactivities/visactivities.github.io/index.md

 This workshop on _Data Vis Activities to Facilitate Learning, Reflecting, Discussing, and Designing_ focuses on __data-visualization activities__, especially methods and challenges for teaching and engaging with data visualization concepts, knowledge, and practices.

-To attend the workshop you should register to [VIS2021](http://ieeevis.org/year/2021/info/registration/conference-registration), it's free for students, and 40$ for researchers and professors, 25$ for members of IEEE, ACM, ICMB, and AMIA,free registration for individuals in need of financial assistance that reside in countries not included on the Diversity Admission list..
+To attend the workshop you should register to [VIS2021](http://ieeevis.org/year/2021/info/registration/conference-registration), it's free for students, and 40$ for researchers and professors, 25$ for members of IEEE, ACM, ICMB, and AMIA, free registration for individuals in need of financial assistance that reside in countries not included on the Diversity Admission list..

 ❤️ Enjoy your Vis experience ❤️